AnonymousVarshney/ParkingLot/README.md

 ASSUMPTIONS

-7. In case parking has not been created the message "Parking has not been set up" is outputted.
+7. In case parking has not been created the message "Parking Space has not been set up" is printed on the console.

 8. No slots are printed that do not have a vehicle allotted to them.
 Exp test case: Test4.txt file output is :